techreturners/delete-group-exercise-react-props-and-state/UserRequirements/UserRequirements.md

 ## Extension

-- Underneath Jokes, create an a heading with the text "Filtered Jokes: "
+- Underneath Jokes, create a heading with the text "Filtered Jokes: "

 - Create a variable called `const filteredJokes` and assign some logic to it that filters jokes based on whether they have an id of 3